Sands Point, New York: History

 The Village of Sands Point was incorporated in 1910, comprising land primarily belonging to three families: the Cornwell family, the Sands family, and the Vanderbilt family.
 In 1912, the village absorbed the adjacent, incorporated villages of Barker's Point and Mott's Point – both of which had incorporated at the same time as Sands Point; residents of the three incorporated villages approved of the consolidation proposal on July 23 of that year, with the newly-consolidated village retaining the Sands Point name.

 In 1917, Daniel Guggenheim bought his 216 acre Hempstead House, formerly Castle Gould.
 His son Harry Guggenheim, founder of Newsday, later erected his estate "Falaise" nearby in 1923.
-Today, the estate belongs to the Friends of the Sands Point Preserve, which is a non-profit organization that maintains the property.
+Today, the estate belongs to the Friends of the Sands Point Preserve – a non-profit organization that maintains the property; the mansion is the main attraction within the Nassau County-owned park and preserve.

+In 1918, lawyer George E. Reynolds opened the short-lived Harbor Hill Country Club, which was then purchased in 1921 by businessman and politician Julius Fleischmann, who opened a polo field on the property.
+In 1927, the Sands Point Club opened on the property; the Sands Point Club operated until 1938, when financial difficulties forced it to close.
+Two years later, in 1940, the property became the present Sands Point Golf Club.

-In 1932, the village annexed the Harbor Acres community – located between the rest of Sands Point and the Beacon Hill neighborhood of unincorporated Port Washington – in 1932, after the area requested to split from unincorporated Port Washington and become part of Sands Point.
-This annexation was approved unanimously in May 1932 by the Town of North Hempstead.
+In 1932, the village annexed the community known as Harbor Acres – located between the rest of Sands Point and the Beacon Hill neighborhood of unincorporated Port Washington – after the residents of that area requested to split from unincorporated Port Washington and become part of Sands Point.
+This annexation was approved unanimously by the Town of North Hempstead that May.